skysheng7/AI_bias_in_farming/README.md

 - Starring this repository to help others discover this work
 - Creating a fork if you'd like to build upon or extend this research
-- Opening issues or pull requests if you have suggestions for improvements
+- Opening issues or pull requests if you have suggestions for improvements (see [CONTRIBUTING](CONTRIBUTING.md))

 ## Questions Welcome